Robust Universal Inference For Misspecified Models: Robust Universal Inference

 Suppose that we are given samples $X_1,\ldots, X_n \sim \truedist$, together with a pair of candidate distributions $(P_0, P_1) \in \model^2$, and a divergence measure $\rho$.
 With this setup in place, we now consider a family of tests $\phi_{P_0, P_1}$ to distinguish the hypotheses:

-We refer to the tests $\phi_{P_0, P_1}$ as exact tests of relative fit.
-Notice that in contrast to the classical setting, where we hypothesize that one of the distributions $(P_0, P_1)$ truly generated the samples, in the misspecified setup this assumption is no longer tenable.
+We refer to the tests $\phi_{P_0, P_1}$ as {\em tests of relative fit}.
+In contrast to the classical setting, where we hypothesize that one of the distributions $(P_0, P_1)$ truly generated the samples, in the misspecified setup this assumption is no longer tenable.
 Instead, we hypothesize that one of the distributions $(P_0, P_1)$ is \emph{closer} to the data generating distribution.
 In general, the two hypotheses are no longer simple hypotheses and we need to take some care in designing the family of tests $\phi_{P_0, P_1}$.
-The design of tests of relative fit (and closely related variants) have a rich history and form the basis for a class of tournament-based robust estimators \citep{birge_sur_1979, devroye_combinatorial_2001, lecam_convergence_1973, lugosi_risk_2019, yatracos_rates_1985}.
+The design of tests of relative fit (and related variants) has a rich history and forms the basis for a class of tournament-based robust estimators \citep{birge_sur_1979, devroye_combinatorial_2001, lecam_convergence_1973, lugosi_risk_2019, yatracos_rates_1985}.

 For divergences like the Total Variation and the Hellinger distance, designing exact tests of relative fit can require strong regularity conditions akin to those that would be required to estimate these divergences.
 Surprisingly, in these cases, it is still possible to design \emph{approximate} tests of relative fit under weak regularity conditions.
 More formally, suppose that for some $\nu \geq 1$, we can design a test for the following null hypothesis: